saisandeepvaddi/ten-hands/README.md

 Downloads are available in `releases` section if you just want to download and run.

-# Steps to build (To get latest features)

-1. Install nodejs >= 10.6.0

-2. Install dependencies (Use [_yarn_](https://yarnpkg.com/en/) because I used workspaces).

-   - `yarn install`.
-Only in root folder.

-3. To start in development mode - `yarn start:desktop`. (`yarn start:browser` to start browser version instead.)

-4. To build the app - `yarn build:desktop` (Desktop version)

-5. To build the cli tool - `yarn build:cli` (Browser version)

-6. Installers for your platform will be available in `dist` folder.

-# Note
+# Installing browser version

 This project can be run in browser instead of desktop version.
-But desktop version comes with additional features and is recommended.
-The following is the list of additional features available in desktop version.
+Before installing browser version, check what additional features the desktop version has currently.

 1. Drag & Drop **package.json** to add project.
 2. Link to open project directory in file explorer.